 Results

+Bioinformatics Results

+From initial bioinformatic processing steps (sequence demultiplexing, read pairing and trimming barcodes), we obtained 64,361 individual sequences and 7,370 unique sequences.
+Following sequence quality filtering to 1% (n < 74) of the total abundance of unique sequences (n = 7,370) and clustering to OTUs (97% similarity).
+This filtering and quality control procedure resulted in 35,498 retained sequences, and 5 OTUs (of the thousands of unique sequences that were combined to within 97% similarity), for 25 samples.

+Comparing diagnostic hard-part and genetic assays

-Overall, the detection rates of seabirds were statistically similar for each method (GLM seabird detection ~ metric: p-value = 0.6483; Fig. 3, Table S6).
+Overall, the detection rates of seabirds and specifically penguins were statistically similar for each method (GLM seabird detection ~ metric: p-value = 0.6483; GLM penguin detection ~ metric: p-value = 0.2003; Table S6).
 The assays tended to detect seabird remains in different samples, with an overlap in detection of the same taxon using both assays for a third of the seabird positive samples, which was to be expected when using assays that target different tissue types (soft vs. hard parts) and with different passage times through predation digestion.
 Notably, DNA metabarcoding offered additional information: (i) in detecting multiple prey taxa within a single scat that never occurred with the hard-part methods (Fig. 4), (ii) total and relative abundance information for amounts of DNA recovered (Fig. S1 & 5, Table S4), and (iii) exploration of within-sample genetic diversity assessed here for little penguin 12S rRNA enabling the estimation of a conservative number of predated penguins (Fig. 6, Table S5).

-Comparing diagnostic hard-part and genetic assays

-There was no statistical difference in overall detection rates between the hard-part and genetic assays, indicating that a random assay using either method could provide similar estimates of predation incidence (GLM seabird detection ~ metric: p-value = 0.6483; GLM penguin detection ~ metric: p-value = 0.2003; Table S6).
 Seabirds were detected in 29.3% (n = 29) of samples using diagnostic hard-parts, and 21.2% (n = 21) of samples using DNA metabarcoding (Fig. 3a).
 Most of these detections were little penguins, detected in 25.3% (n = 25) of samples with hard-parts and 10.1% (n = 10) of samples with DNA (Fig. 3b).
 These detection rates, when calculated across all samples amount to reporting frequency of occurrence, provide the upper estimate of predation incidence in long-nosed fur seal samples for seabirds and little penguins.
 All positive detections were obtained after quality control and filtering; despite this, the majority of DNA sequences for all seabird taxa were identified in 9 out of 21 seabird-positive samples (Figs 3 & S1, Table S4).
 Additionally out of the 21 seabird-positive samples, 10 were penguin-positive, while 6 contained the majority of the penguin DNA (Figs 3 & S1, Table S4).
 This provided a lower and more conservative estimate for predation of seabirds in 9.1% and little penguins in 6.1%, across 99 samples.

 While detection rates were statistically similar for both methods for seabirds and penguins, there was greater variability across locations using hard-parts compared to DNA (Table S6, Fig. S2 & S3).
 Minor, albeit statistically significant, differences were observed across sampling groups for seabird occurrences (binomial GLM for seabird occurrence ~ location: p-value = 0.017; Fig. S3a, Table S6), but not for penguins (binomial GLM for penguin occurrence ~ location: p-value = 0.2291; Fig. S3b, Table S6).
 Occurrence variability was high across sampling locations, times and methods used (Fig. S2 & S3).
 Little penguins were detected by the hard-part assay from Gabo Island samples, confirming predation occurs at this location, however only a few sequences of little penguin DNA were detected at Gabo Island and Deen Maar Island, and these sequences did not pass DNA quality filtering.